-Cannabidiol (CBD) is a naturally occurring compound found in the hemp plant.
-CBD is not intoxicating (it won’t make you “high” or “stoned”).
+No. Although it is a component of the same kind of plant as the marijuana that people smoke, CBD itself is not intoxicating (it won’t make you “high” or “stoned”).

 Yes.
-The TSA has updated their policy regarding hemp derived CBD.
-Travelers are permitted to carry hemp derived CBD in both carry-on luggage and checked baggage.
+The TSA has updated their policy regarding hemp-derived CBD.
+Travelers are permitted to carry hemp-derived CBD in both carry-on luggage and checked baggage.
 Remember to check tsa.gov before you travel for specific information.